Pauline Newman: Jurisprudence

-Newman has authored a number of important opinions setting forth the law of patents in the United States.
+Newman has written many important opinions about law of patents in the United States.
 In Arrhythmia Research Technology, Inc. v.
 Corazonix Corp., she wrote an opinion for the panel finding that the use of an algorithm as a step in a process did not render the process unpatentable.
 In In re Recreative Technologies Corp., she wrote the opinion finding that the Board of Patent Appeals and Interferences exceeded its authority when it considered a claim of obviousness in the reexamination of a patent previously held by the examiner not to be obvious with respect to the references cited.
 In Intergraph Corporation v.
 Intel Corporation, she highlighted the right of a patent owner to refuse to license, even to a party that has become completely dependent on the patent.
 In Jazz Photo Corp. v.
 United States International Trade Commission, she clarified the law of repair and reconstruction (permitting the owner of a patented item to fix the item when it breaks, but not to essentially build a new item from the parts of an old one), writing that it was not a patent infringement for one party to restore another party's patented "one-use" camera to be used a second time.

 With respect to the court's federal contracts jurisprudence, in 2010 she wrote a dissenting opinion in M. Maropakis Carpentry, Inc. v.
 United States.
-Stanfield Johnson has called her the court's "great dissenter".
-He has said that her dissents in the area of federal contracts "consistently reflect the view that a primary responsibility of the court is to serve 'the national policy of fairness to contractors'".
+Stanfield Johnson has called her the court's "great dissenter", and has said that her dissents in the area of federal contracts "consistently reflect the view that a primary responsibility of the court is to serve 'the national policy of fairness to contractors'".
 He writes: